stuckinsnow/rg-lua.nvim/README.md

 2. Choose search mode:
    - **Single term**: "All Results" vs "Unique Files Only"
    - **Multiple terms**: "OR Search", "AND Search", "Unique OR", "Unique AND"
-3. View results in markdown format
+3. View results grouped by file with syntax highlighting

 ### Search Modes Explained